Tulip-Dev/tulip/doc/python/gettingstarted.rst

 - **Autocompletion for algorithm parameters**

-  Parameters can be passed to Tulip algorithms through a dictionnry.
+  Parameters can be passed to Tulip algorithms through a dictionary.
 The parameters are identified by their names.
 The autocompletion list can be used to get the names of these parameters.
   :ref:`Figure 7<fig7>` shows an example of the autocompletion list contents when requesting the parameters of the layout algorithm : "FM^3 (OGDF)".